 RQF Level 4 and above (degree level) qualifications are often taken as a prerequisite for participation in the high value-added knowledge economy.
 The proportion of the population qualified to RQF Level 4 or above in the city has experienced a non-significant decline from 53.6% in 2022 to 44.4% in 2023.
 Whilst degree level qualifications can be used as a proxy for graduate retention, there are currently only two data points in the RQF series.
 Therefore, it will be important to monitor this trend moving forward.

-As of January 2024, data from Lightcast suggests that 12.5% of residents in Southampton with online job profiles attended either the University of Southampton (6.7%) or Southampton Solent University (5.8%).
+Data from Lightcast (5th March 2025) suggests that 12.8% of residents in Southampton with online job profiles attended either the University of Southampton (6.8%) or Southampton Solent University (6.0%).
 This places Southampton mid-rank among ONS comparators; highest among southern comparators and York, but lower than other northern comparators and Bristol.

 In 2023, 25.3% of economically active adults in Southampton have RQF Level 3 qualifications only (A-levels and equivalent); the highest amongst ONS comparators and higher but not significantly than the national average (20.3%).
 This is likely because of the large student population in Southampton, who require RQF Level 3 qualifications as a gateway into university.
 This proportion has risen in the last year, having been 22.4% in 2022.
 The two universities in Southampton are valuable assets in terms of employment, improving workforce skills and supporting knowledge-based industries in the city.

-At the other end of the skills spectrum, 7.7% (10,400) of Southampton’s economically active population have either no or low qualifications (RQF Level 1 or below), an increase compared to the previous year (5.0% in 2022).
+On the other hand, 7.7% (10,400) of Southampton’s economically active population have either no or low qualifications (RQF Level 1 or below), an increase compared to the previous year (5.0% in 2022).
 Whilst it is not advised to compare RQF to the historic NVQ classification, the proportion of economically active residents with low or no qualifications in Southampton had declined between 2011 and 2021.
 This suggests that the level of qualifications among residents was improving.
 However, trends under the RQF classification will continue to be monitored going forwards.

 It is also important to consider school attainment in the city, as attainment is key to improving the life chances of young people in the city.
 In particular with regards to finding skilled employment after leaving school.
 This is especially important for children from the most deprived areas of the city, where school attainment is poor and benefit claimant rates high.
-In 2022/23, Southampton had the fourth lowest pupil average attainment 8 score (42.8) among ONS comparators.
-This is a -3.3 decline in average attainment score compared to the previous academic year (46.1 in 2021/22).
-Additionally, Southampton had the third lowest proportion of pupils achieving grades 5 or above in English and Mathematics (37.9%) in 2022/23.
-Also, a decline compared to the previous year, with 42.1% achieving grades 5 or above in English and Mathematics in 2021/22.
-However, it should be noted that some modified approaches were still in place for KS4 in 2022.
-Therefore, trends between 2021/22 and 2022/23 should be treated with caution.
+In 2023/24, Southampton had the third lowest pupil average attainment 8 score (41.3) among ONS comparators and a decline from last year.
+Additionally, Southampton had the third lowest proportion of pupils achieving grades 5 or above in English and Mathematics (38.3%) in 2023/24.

 Further data on skills and qualifications in Southampton can be found in the interactive Power BI dashboard linked below.
 The dashboard allows the user to interact with a range of economic data to help better understand different aspects of the city’s economy.
 Further information, including a range of relevant reports and datasets can also be found in the resources section at the bottom of the page.